dfinity/ICRC-1/standards/ICRC-3/README.md

 `Value`s representing transactions must have the following properties:
 1. they must be of type `Map`
+1. they must have a field `tx: Map` which describes the transaction
+1. they must have a field `op: Text` inside `tx` which describes the type of transactions, e.g. "ICRC1_Burn" for `ICRC1_Burn` transactions
+1. they must have a field `fee: opt Nat`
-2. all transactions with index >0 must have a top-level field called `phash: Blob` which contains the [hash](#value-hash) of the previous transactions.
+1. all transactions with index >0 must have a top-level field called `phash: Blob` which contains the [hash](#value-hash) of the previous transactions.

 For instance, [`ICRC-1`](https://github.com/dfinity/ICRC-1/tree/main/standards/ICRC-1) should define three transactions types - `ICRC1_Mint`, `ICRC1_Burn` and `ICRC1_Transfer` - and the function to convert a `Value` to them in order to adhere to the `ICRC-3` standard.